privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

   * The seller’s ad service won’t be able to determine if the encrypted payload has a winning Protected Audience bid or not, so it should also pass the contextual winner to the client.

-* The top-level seller returns the final contextual bid and / or Protected Audience winner back to the browser.
+* The top-level seller returns the final contextual bid and / or Protected Audience winner back to the browser/android app.

-* Seller code in the publisher web page passes an encrypted Protected Audience response to the browser.
+* Seller code in the publisher web page passes an encrypted Protected Audience response to the browser/android app.

-  * The seller code in the publisher web page can not decrypt the encrypted Protected Audience response, only the browser API will be able to decrypt that.
+  * The seller code in the publisher web page can not decrypt the encrypted Protected Audience response, only the browser/android API will be able to decrypt that.

 #### Sequence diagram